|Wheat, Barley, Rye, GO!||Snack #4|

 - Have the students form a large circle.

 - Then, ask them to share a few specific whole grain foods they eat.
-(If a student mentions a processed, "white" grain such as white bread, tell them it is okay to eat foods like white bread once in a while, but they should eat whole grains more often.
-Can they think of a whole grain food to replace the other?)
+If a student mentions a processed, "white" grain such as white bread, tell them it is okay to eat foods like white bread once in a while, but they should eat whole grains more often.
+Ask if they can they think of a whole grain food to replace the other.

 - Divide the class into two groups and have them stand at opposite ends of the room.